How to make money as an artist

 These are things you need in order work well.

 Be different means you have to go beyond the conventional career path.
 Just by hanging your artwork on a local gallery’s wall is not going to cut it.
-If you want serious money, you need to take the road less traveled and be different from your competition.
+If you want serious money, you need to take the road less travelled and be different from your competition.

 Blue Ocean Strategy